-Some people might be starting to come to grips with the fact that social media isn’t so perfect for mental wellness.
-Others may think that getting on it is going to give them a boost–but notably depending on how you invest your time on it, you might well feel worse after using.
-Plenty of studies have found correlations between higher social networking use and poorer psychological health, including depression, anxiety, feelings of depression and isolation, reduced self-esteem, and sometimes even suicidality.
+Some people may start to come to grips with the fact that social media isn’t so perfect for mental wellness.
+Others may think that getting on it will give them a boost.
+But notably depending on how you invest your time on it, you might well feel worse after using.
+Plenty of studies have found correlations between higher social networking use and poorer psychological health.
+This included depression, anxiety, feelings of depression and isolation, low self-esteem, and sometimes even suicidal tendencies.

-The very first study, completed at the University of Pennsylvania and published at the Journal of Social and Clinical Psychology, asked 140 undergraduates to continue their routine usage of Facebook, Snapchat, and Instagram, or to limit each one to 10 minutes per day (30 minutes total).
-The participants also provided data from their phones to show precisely how long they were actually spending on the programs, instead of relying upon memory, which is unreliable.
-However, two new studies underline this reality by showing not just correlation, but causation–in other words, that putting your own time on social networking actually has measurable effects on mental health.
+The very first study, at the University of Pennsylvania made 140 undergraduates continue their routine usage of social media.
+Alternatively, to limit it to 30 mins a day.
+The participants also provided data of how long they were actually spending on the programs.
+However, two new studies underline this reality by showing not just correlation, but causation.
+In other words, putting your own time on social networking actually has measurable effects on mental health.

-Before and following the “intervention,” the participants filled out questionnaires so that the researchers could understand how they were performing psychologically–they had been particularly interested in stress, depression, loneliness, and also the famous “fear of falling out,” or FOMO.
+Before and following the “intervention,” the participants filled out questionnaires of how they were performing psychologically.
+They had been particularly interested in stress, depression, loneliness, and the “fear of falling out,” or FOMO.

-As the researchers expected, individuals who restricted their social media usage to 30 minutes felt significantly better following the three-week period, reporting reduced depression and isolation, especially those who came to the study with greater degrees of depression.
-Interestingly, the two groups reported FOMO and less anxiety in the end, which the group suggests may just be a resulting benefit of increased self-monitoring.
+Individuals who restricted their social media usage to 30 minutes felt significantly better following the three-week period.
+They reported less depression and isolation, especially those who came to the study with greater degrees of depression.
+Interestingly, the two groups reported FOMO and less anxiety in the end.
+Probably, a benefit of self-monitoring.

 “It is a little ironic that reducing the use of social media actually causes you to feel less lonely,” said Hunt.
 “A number of the present literature on social media suggests there is an immense amount of social comparison that occurs.